 (2) The determination of the person nominated by the Minister pursuant to this section is final and conclusive.

-(3) The proceeds of the disposal of any carcass or portion of a carcass to which this Act applies shall be credited to the Fund.
+(3) The proceeds of the disposal of any carcass or portion of a carcass to which this Act applies shall be credited to the Account.

 (4) In subsection (1a) —